Skip to content

 • Direction, status, and duration

-• IVR flow traversal path (shown as a tree)
+• IVR flow traversal path (shown as a step-by-step trace)

 • Agent who handled the call